zephyrproject-rtos/zephyr/doc/getting_started/getting_started.rst

    $ make BOARD=arduino_101

-For further information on the supported boards go see :ref:`here <board>`.
+For further information on the supported boards go see :ref:`here <boards>`.
 Alternatively, run the following command to obtain a list of the supported boards:

 .. code-block:: console